Property (T) and Poincar\'e duality in dimension three

 \begin{introthm}[$\FP_2$ version of Theorem 2.13 \cite{BaderSauer}] Let $G$ be a group of type $\FP_2$ with property (T).
 Let $F_*\to \Z$ be a length two partial resolution of finite rank free $\Z G$-modules with fixed bases.
 Endow $\hom_{\Z G}(F_i,\Z)$ with the $\ell^1$-norm $\norm{\cdot}$ induced by the bases.
 There is a constant $C$ depending on the partial resolution and bases such that for any finite index normal subgroup $H\normalsub G$ and every coboundary $\eta\in \hom_{\Z H}(F_2,\Z)$, there is a cochain $\omega\in \hom_{\Z H}(F_1,\Z)$ such that \end{introthm}

-Combined with Poincaré duality, the above theorem can be converted into a kind of codimension two linear isoperimetric inequality; see Proposition \ref{pdnhomologicalexpansion} for an exact statement in the present setting and Theorem 3.3 in \cite{BaderSauer} for a geometric version for manifolds.
+Combined with Poincaré duality, the above theorem can be converted into a kind of codimension two linear isoperimetric inequality; see Proposition \ref{pdnhomologicalexpansion} for an exact statement in the present setting.
+Theorem 3.3 in \cite{BaderSauer} gives a geometric version for manifolds.
 We note that in \cite{KielakKropholler}, Kielak and Kropholler showed that $n$-dimensional oriented Poincaré duality groups are either amenable or satisfy a linear homological isoperimetric inequality in codimension one.
 Proposition \ref{pdnhomologicalexpansion} combined with Section \ref{sec:hypandexpand} give a codimension two analogue for residually finite $\PD_n$ groups (of suitable finiteness type) with Property (T).
 The following 2-dimensional nonexpansion result is then used to obtain a contradiction and prove Theorem \ref{introthm:PD3noT}.

 \begin{introthm} Let $M$ be a finite cell complex with residually finite infinite fundamental group $G.$ Let $G_i\normalsub G$ be a residual chain of subgroups.
 Set $M_i = \widetilde M/G_i.$ Then either $b_1(M_i)>0$ for some $i$, or for any constant $\e>0$, there is a nontrivial boundary $z\in \d C_2(M_i;\Z)$ for some $M_i$, such that for any $2$-chain $A\in C_2(M_i;\Z)$ with $\d A = z$, one has $||z||< \e||A||.$ \end{introthm}